oracle-livelabs/apex/apex-professional-hol3/1-creating-a-db-application.md

 ## Task 3: Add the Dashboard Page

-In this task, you will learn to create a dashboard.
-A dashboard page is a great way to show critical information using various charts.
-Installing the sample dataset created several views that join data from multiple tables.
-These views are ideal as the basis for the dashboard charts.
+Dashboards are essential for summarizing critical information using charts and visuals.
+In this task, you will add a dashboard to display key metrics such as product sales, store performance, order statuses, and product reviews using bar and pie charts.

 1. On the **Create an Application** page, click **Add Page**.